travis-ci/docs-travis-ci-com/user/languages/python.md

   - python setup.py -q install
 ```

 The same technique is often used to test projects against multiple databases and so on.

 For a real world example, see [getsentry/sentry](https://github.com/getsentry/sentry/blob/master/.travis.yml) and [jpvanhal/flask-split](https://github.com/jpvanhal/flask-split/blob/master/.travis.yml).

-## Nightly build support

-Travis CI supports a special version name `nightly`, which points to
-a recent development version of [CPython](https://bitbucket.org/mirror/cpython) build.

-It also has the [packages above](#Pre-installed-packages) pre-installed.

-## On-demand installations

-For a limited number of Python development releases, on-demand installation is available.

-Currently, these are: `3.5-dev` (built nightly), `3.5`/`3.5.0`.

 ## Build Matrix